mvrzan/salesforce-einstein-personalization-llm/README.md

 This project demonstrates how to leverage Salesforce Personalization to tailor a user’s experience based on real-time chat interactions.
 By integrating an Agentforce chatbot (or a third-party chat service) with Salesforce Data Cloud event streaming, the application listens for user messages in chat sessions.

-The chat messages are then picked up by the Salesforce backend and (or a Heroku web server that then updates the Salesforce backend), and makes it ready for Salesforce Personalization.
+The chat messages are then picked up by the Salesforce backend and a Heroku web server that is empowered with the Heroku AppLink integration, and makes it ready for Salesforce Personalization.

 When a relevant message is detected, it triggers a network call to the Salesforce Personalization which delivers individualized recommendations.
 This ensures that web content, product suggestions, and visual styling are dynamically adapted to each user’s conversation context, providing a customized and engaging experience.